Safeguarding and E-Safety

 - Keeping Children Safe in Education 2023 (Part one of this document is given annually to all members of staff and forms part of their annual training)

 - Inspecting safeguarding in early years, education and skills (updated September 2022)

 - Multi-agency guidance on female genital mutilation 2016

-The designated teacher for Child Protection is the Assistant Headteacher, Miss McCarthy, and in her absence the Assistant Headteacher Mrs M. Moran.
-Should Miss McCarthy and Mrs Moran be absent the matter should then be referred to Mr Prindiville (Headteacher) or another member of the Senior Leadership Team.
-The nominated Governor for Child Protection is Mrs Outred.
+The designated safeguarding lead is the Associate Deputy Headteacher, Mr A Hogan, and in his absence Miss McCarthy (Deputy Headteacher).
+Should Mr Hogan and Miss McCarthy be absent the matter should then be referred to Mr Byrne (Assistant Headteacher) or another member of the Senior Leadership Team.
+The nominated Governor for safeguarding is Mrs Allen.

-The Safeguarding and Child Protection Policy is reviewed annually and should be read in conjunction with other St Gregory’s policies that also ensure the safety of children.
+The Safeguarding and Child Protection Policy should be read in conjunction with other St Gregory’s policies that also ensure the safety of children.
 All school policies are available on request from the school.
 Key relevant policies include:

 - British Values Statement

 - Good Behaviour